b45n3tt/studio/themes/bbStudio/content/about/_index.md

 Over time, I've come to embrace and appreciate the diversity and sporadic nature of my work approach.
 Music has always been a source of solace for me.
 More recently, my focus has shifted toward it, encompassing two distinct aspects:

 Firstly, there's a dedication to improvement within this medium, involving a deeper understanding of chords, notes, and timing.
-In my pursuit of improvement, I built a guitar that is more suited to my specific requirements—a full-scale fretboard on a more compact student-sized body.
+In my pursuit of improvement, I built a **[guitar](../portfolio/furniture/images/guitar.png)** that is more suited to what I wanted—a full-scale fretboard on a compact body.

 The second aspect is music theory, recognizing its structural framework for creation across mediums.
 This approach naturally extended to my work in drawing and sculpture, providing a different perspective and foundation.